open-dict-data/ipa-dict/README.md

 * Isan data extracted from the [Isaan-English Dictionary](https://www.aakanee.com/AC-Isaan/X/dict.html) at [aakanee.com](https://www.aakanee.com) ([CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/))
 * Romanian data provided by [MaRePhoR](https://speech.utcluj.ro/marephor/) ([CC BY-NC](https://creativecommons.org/licenses/by-nc/3.0/))
 * Korean data provided by [korean-word-ipa-dictionary](https://github.com/laviande22/korean-word-ipa-dictionary), extracted from Korean Wiktionary by @laviande22 ([CC BY-SA](https://creativecommons.org/licenses/by-sa/4.0/))
+* Dutch IPA data has been provided by [Instituut voor de Nederlandse Taal](https://www.ivdnt.org/) (INT) under a CC BY license.
+Please note that this data an automated conversion from different data sources and that no manual correction or revision has been done on the entire set, however [corrections and suggestions are welcome](https://github.com/open-dict-data/ipa-dict/issues/30).

 ## License